Skip to main content

 6. Failure conditions

-Click the Failed identification node to open the failure panel.
+Click the Failed identification box to open the failure panel.

 Failed identification panel with the three independent failure toggles all expanded: Incorrect responses, Guideline-based, and Authentication timeout.